Hidden East Anglia:

 Source: Ernest R. Suffling: 'History & Legends of the Broad District' (Jarrolds, 1891), p.39-40.

-Just over the churchyard wall, again on the north side, is a deep and wide depression, now grassed and overgrown.
+Just over the churchyard wall, again on the north side, is a deep and wide depression, now grassed, overgrown, and part of someone's garden.
 This is the site of a former gravel pit, which was once allegedly haunted by the apparition of a "tall pale lady."

 Source: Ernest R. Suffling: 'History & Legends of the Broad District' (Jarrolds, 1891), p.125.

 Some boulders in the Sanctuary at Mannington Hall (TG145322) in this parish were once allegedly described as 'Druid's Stones'.
 At the beginning of the 20th century they were portrayed by one observer as having "a polished surface and glaciated scratchings", and to be "reeking with the blood of victims".

 A large drain is almost certainly responsible for the legend of a tunnel from the moat around 15th century Mannington Hall (TG145322) to the 700 year old remains of the church, just across the road.